plone/documentation/docs/conceptual-guides/package-management.md

 More recently, {term}`uv` has become popular as a way to install Python packages.
 This package manager is popular for its speed, its ability to manage the installation of Python itself, and its ability to consistently reproduce installed packages using a {file}`uv.lock` file.

-When a project is fully managed using `uv`, it is configured in `pyproject.toml` and the packages are installed using `uv sync`.
+When a project is fully managed using uv, it is configured in `pyproject.toml` and the packages are installed using `uv sync`.

-`uv` also has a backwards-compatible mode which works more like `pip`, and installs packages into a virtualenv using `uv pip install`.
+uv also has a backwards-compatible mode which works more like pip, and installs packages into a virtual environment via the command `uv pip install`.

-If you create a Plone project using Cookieplone, it creates a backend managed by `uv` (starting in March 2026).
+If you create a Plone project using Cookieplone, it creates a backend managed by uv.

 ### buildout